 These 20 examples clearly demonstrate the dos and don'ts leading to a great banking customer experience.
 We have added a detailed description of each of these examples, so you can understand where the problem lies and what exact steps you need to take in order to simplify this pain and turn your financial product design into a pleasant banking experience for your users.

 In our four-article series, we guide you through these 20 examples.
 After reading each of these articles, you can check in with your financial app and evaluate what user experience improvements can be made.
 To make it even more convenient for you, we have included a UX checklist at the end of this article.

-List of digital banking CX struggles and ways to easily fix them
+List of common mobile banking solutions struggles and ways to fix them using Fintech design

 1. Make it easy to filter and search transactions